sagimartin/quiz-app/README.md

 # Installation

-To explore the NASA-APOD website locally, follow these steps:
+To explore the QUIZ-APP website locally, follow these steps:

 1. Clone the repository:
    ```bash